MohsenTaghizadeh/OneInstanceAdmin/README.md

 A Delphi project to ensure single-instance execution with administrator privileges

 ## Features
-- Restricts the application to a single running instance.
+- OneInstanceAdmin.dpr: Restricts the application to a single running instance.
-- Verifies if the application is running with administrator privileges.
+- Unit_OneInstanceAdmin.pas: It checks if the application is running with administrator privileges and allows the program to be run as admin.
-- Prompts for administrator rights if not already running as admin.

 ## How It Works
 - A mutex is used to prevent multiple instances of the program from running simultaneously.